-I wanted to share my experiences and perceptions of ‘what counts’ as a moment of enlightenment and what the physiological experience of Buddhahood is like.
+I wanted to share my experiences and perceptions of ‘what counts’ as a moment of enlightenment and what the physiological experience of what I call Buddhahood is like.

 The truth is I don’t have very fixed ideas about what enlightenment is – so this is more of a conversation starter than anything.
 The idea is to loosen some of the contraction we have as a collective around talking about this stuff.
 To make it more acceptable for people to share their experiences authentically without necessarily caring what it says about them or their status as a meditator.